Court: Michigan voters will decide redistricting proposal | WTOP

 LANSING, Mich.
-(AP) — Michigan voters this fall will get to decide whether to change how their state’s congressional and legislative districts are drawn, the state Supreme Court ruled late Tuesday.
-In a 4-3 decision,…
+(AP) — Michigan voters this fall will get to decide whether to change how their state’s congressional and legislative districts are drawn, after the state Supreme Court kept an anti-gerrymandering proposal on the…

 LANSING, Mich.
-(AP) — Michigan voters this fall will get to decide whether to change how their state’s congressional and legislative districts are drawn, the state Supreme Court ruled late Tuesday.
+(AP) — Michigan voters this fall will get to decide whether to change how their state’s congressional and legislative districts are drawn, after the state Supreme Court kept an anti-gerrymandering proposal on the ballot.

-In a 4-3 decision, the justices rejected a lawsuit challenging an anti-gerrymandering ballot measure, meaning it will go to a statewide vote in November.
+In a 4-3 decision issued late Tuesday, the court rejected a lawsuit challenging the initiative, meaning it will go to a statewide vote in November.

-The constitutional amendment, if approved, would entrust redistricting to an independent commission instead of the Legislature and governor.
-It is a bid to stop partisan gerrymandering, the process of a political party drawing electoral maps to maintain or expand its hold on power.
+If approved, the constitutional amendment would entrust the once-a-decade redistricting process to an independent commission instead of the Legislature and governor.
+It is a bid to stop partisan gerrymandering, in which the political party in power draws electoral maps to maintain or improve its position.

 Michigan Republicans controlled redistricting after the 2010 and 2000 censuses.
 They have nine of Michigan’s 14 U.S. House districts and hold 27-10 and 63-46 majorities in the state Senate and state House, respectively.

-The suit was filed by a business-backed group that contended the ballot measure was too broad and that such changes instead should be decided at a rarely held constitutional convention.
+The lawsuit was filed by a business-backed group that contended the ballot measure was too broad and that such changes instead should be decided at a rarely held constitutional convention.

-But a majority of the high court — which is controlled 5-2 by Republican nominees or appointees — ruled that the citizen-initiated constitutional amendment organized by ballot committee Voters Not Politicians is permissible because it would “not significantly alter or abolish the form or structure of our government” nor “propose changes creating the equivalent of a new constitution.”
-Justices David Viviano, Bridget McCormack, Richard Bernstein and Elizabeth Clement, in an opinion written by Viviano, affirmed a state appeals court decision that had ordered the proposal on the ballot.
+But a majority of the high court — which is controlled 5-2 by justices who were nominated or appointed by Republicans — ruled on the final day of its term that the citizen-initiated constitutional amendment organized by the Voters Not Politicians ballot committee is permissible because it would “not significantly alter or abolish the form or structure of our government” nor “propose changes creating the equivalent of a new constitution.”
+Justices David Viviano, Bridget McCormack, Richard Bernstein and Elizabeth Clement, in an opinion written by Viviano, affirmed a state appeals court decision that had ordered the proposal to be included on the ballot.

 The dissenting justices said the measure proposes a “general revision” to the constitution and is eligible to be placed on the ballot only at a constitutional convention.